 As the personification of the Father, the Son is the Savior because He is Yahweh.

-- Yahweh is both Savior and Messiah; this spiritually discerned truth represents the cornerstone upon which the Old and New Testaments are built.
-Relevant scriptures include Isaiah 9:6, Isaiah 45:21, Colossians 1:15, John 14:7-9, Hebrews 1:1-3, and 2 Corinthians 4:4.
+- The cornerstone for both the Old and New Testaments is Yahweh, who is both Savior and Messiah.
+Supporting scriptures include Isaiah 9:6, Isaiah 40:3, 45:21, Colossians 1:15, John 14:7-9, Hebrews 1:1-3, and 2 Corinthians 4:4.

-A good interpretation of Hebrews 1:1-3 can be found under the heading “The trinity is a Scriptural Contradiction” click here.
+A good interpretation of Hebrews 1:1-3 can be found under the heading “The trinity is a Scriptural Contradiction,” Click here.

 King David worshiped Yahweh whose name has been changed to “the LORD” in Acts 2:21 and 34.